3 Easy Ways You Can Get Your Car Ready for Your Summer Trip

 What would you do if your car overheated?
 This is one of the more common problems in the desert climate in Utah, especially in the hot summers.
 Are you ready if your car overheats?
 Do you have extra antifreeze with you?
 Let your car cool down as much as possible, even if it’s hot outside.
 Then add antifreeze or water in a pinch.
 Just don’t add water if the engine is still hot.
 It could actually crack the engine block.

 If you get a flat tire you should pull over as soon as possible.
 But do not get out of the vehicle until you check all around and ensure there is no oncoming traffic and you have enough room to do what you need to do.
 If any type of incident occurs while you are traveling on the freeway it is safest to get off at the nearest off-ramp when it is safely possible.

 Get Through Your Summer Trip Safely

-with these simple tips, you’ll be cruising your way to an amazing memorable family vacation, instead of total nightmare vacation.
+with these simple tips, you’ll be cruising your way to an amazing memorable family vacation, instead of a total nightmare vacation.
 Make your car safe so you don’t have to worry about it.
 Leave more time to enjoy the road!

 Today’s Top Stories